JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-reasons-to-try.md

 * **IntelliJ IDEA**.
 With IntelliJ IDEA 2025.2.2, you can install the [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform?_gl=1*1bztzm5*_gcl_au*MTcxNzEyMzc1MS4xNzU5OTM3NDgz*_ga*MTM4NjAyOTM0NS4xNzM2ODUwMzA5*_ga_9J976DJZ68*czE3NjU4MDcyMzckbzkxJGcxJHQxNzY1ODA3MjM4JGo1OSRsMCRoMA..), which offers basic launching and debugging capabilities for iOS apps, preflight environment checks, and other helpful KMP functionality.
 * **Android Studio**.
 Android Studio is another stable solution for Kotlin Multiplatform development.
 With Android Studio Otter 2025.2.1, you can install the same Kotlin Multiplatform IDE plugin to get basic iOS launching and debugging support, preflight environment checks, and additional multiplatform tooling.
-* **Compose Hot Reload**: [Compose Hot Reload](compose-hot-reload.md) lets you quickly visualize and experiment with UI changes while working on Compose Multiplatform projects.
+* **Compose Hot Reload**: [Compose Hot Reload](compose-hot-reload.md) lets you quickly iterate and experiment with UI changes while working on Compose Multiplatform projects.
 It is currently available for projects that include a desktop target and are compatible with Java 21 or earlier.

 ![Compose Hot Reload](compose-hot-reload.gif){width=350}